validityBase/vbase-py-samples/docs/quickstart.md

     # vBase will never request this value.
     VBASE_COMMITMENT_SERVICE_PRIVATE_KEY="USER_VBASE_COMMITMENT_SERVICE_PRIVATE_KEY"
     ```
-    You can keep these values in `.env` file in the working directory of your Python code or add them to your command environment.
+    You can keep these values in the `.env` file in the working directory of your Python code or add them to your command environment.

 5. **You are all set!**
     You can make and verify commitments.
 Please review the samples and their documentation for additional info.